 - Switch to the other side and pump for 10 mins

 - Alternate 10 mins each side for another two times

 - Total: 60 mins

 Can you pump too much while breastfeeding?

 Yes, this is definitely possible.
-If you have incorrectly diagnosed yourself with low supply (when in actuality you already have enough milk), power pumping may backfire and instead cause you to have an oversupply, or lead to engorgement later in the day or during the night.
+If you have incorrectly diagnosed yourself with low supply (when in actuality you already have enough milk), power pumping may backfire and instead cause you to have hyperlactation, an oversupply of milk, or lead to engorgement later in the day or during the night.

 This is why it’s important to start power pumping gradually, just once a day for a few days to see how much it increases your supply.
 If you feel that once a day is not making much of a difference, you can increase the frequency to twice a day.

 Once you’ve reached a comfortable level of supply, gradually decrease the length of each power pumping session over the next few days to give your body enough time to adjust and avoid engorged breasts.